newjersey/navigator.business.nj.gov/web/display-content/contextual-information/employment-agency-types.md

 * Resume Services/Agents
 * Temporary Help Service Firms

-Licenses are issued based on criteria such as the type of services offered and the type of personnel to be placed by your business (e.g., Nurses, Accountants, Administrative Assistants, etc.).
-Learn more about [Employment and Personnel Services licenses](https://www.njconsumeraffairs.gov/epservices).
+[Employment and Personnel Services licenses](https://www.njconsumeraffairs.gov/epservices) are issued based on criteria such as the type of services offered and the type of personnel to be placed by your business (e.g., Nurses, Accountants, Administrative Assistants, etc.).